phlax/aio.app/aio/app/README.rst

   >>> aio.app.clear()

-We can make the app runner aware of any modules that we want to include, these are imported an runtime
+We can make the app runner aware of any modules that we want to include, these are imported at runtime

   >>> config = """
   ... [aio]